syncfusion-content/xamarin.android-docs/xamarin-android/SfPdfViewer/Hyperlink.md

 ---
 layout: post
 title:  Hyperlink navigation in PDF viewer Xamarin.Android | Syncfusion
-description: Working with Hyperlink navigation in Xamarin.Android PDF viewer
+description: Hyperlink navigation support in PDF Viewer Xamarin.Android detects hyperlinks present in PDF and on tapping it, will open the URL in the browser.
 platform: Xamarin.Android
 control: SfPdfViewer
 documentation: ug